sinarazi/Atomic-Nature-of-Matter/README.md

 ### How to run:
-Copy these lines of 'argv', so as to run the codes.
+Copy these lines of `argv`, so as to run the codes.

 #### blob_finder.py
 ```